• Skip to primary navigation

 # 12 round pastry tip to create the pupils

 Completely fill your canister with tempered chocolate.
-Let the canister sit, filled, at room temperature for 15-20 minutes (depending on how thick your tempered chocolate is, will determine how long you should leave it sit.)
+Let the canister sit, filled, at room temperature for 15-20 minutes.
+Depending on how thick your tempered chocolate is, will determine how long you should leave it to sit.

-Turn the canister upside down allowing chocolate to flow out, leaving behind a nice thick coating of chocolate all around the sides and bottom of the canister.
+Turn the canister upside down over your bowl of melted and tempered chocolate, allowing chocolate to flow out, leaving behind a nice thick coating of chocolate all around the sides and bottom of the canister.

 Set a piece of parchment paper on your work surface.
 Set a rectangle (or oval) plastic container (like Rubbermaid) on the parchment.
 You want the top edges of the canister to be able to sit on the top edges of the plastic container so the chocolate can drip off.
 Set the canister upside down on the container.

 Allow any excess chocolate to drip out of the canister for about 5 minutes.
-Alternately, you could set the canister upside down on a cooling rack.
+Alternatively, you could set the canister upside down on a cooling rack.
+Just don't leave it there too long or it might stick making it messy to remove.

 Set it upside down on a sheet of parchment paper in your refrigerator until set.
 My plastic canister is clear which makes it easy to tell when the chocolate is set.
 As it sets it will retract from the sides of the canister in sections and you will notice a change of color on the outside of the clear canister.
 Dark spots indicate the chocolate is still wet.